-Last year, the Amtrak 188 train crashed and killed eight people when it derailed.
+Last year, the Amtrak 188 train crash killed eight people when it derailed.
 And this year, Amtrak has experienced another tragedy just south of Philadelphia.

 The train, which was traveling to Washington, D.C. with 341 passengers on board, slammed into a backhoe just south of Philadelphia last week.
 The impact and subsequent derailment killed two Amtrak workers and injured 35 passengers.
 The backhoe, which is a machine used for train track maintenance, was clearing debris from the high winds that occurred the night before.
 According to reports, passengers heard a bang, felt the train jump and saw the fire start at the front of the train.
 Some were thrown forward during the impact.